Shopify/krane/README.md

 *Options:*

 * `--template=TEMPLATE`:  Specifies the name of the PodTemplate to use (default is `task-runner-template` if this option is not set).
-* `--env-vars=ENV_VARS`: Accepts a comma separated list of environment variables to be added to the pod template.
-For example, `--env-vars="ENV=VAL,ENV2=VAL2"` will make `ENV` and `ENV2` available to the container.
+* `--env-vars=ENV_VARS`: Accepts a list of environment variables to be added to the pod template.
+For example, `--env-vars="ENV=VAL ENV2=VAL2"` will make `ENV` and `ENV2` available to the container.
-* `--entrypoint=ENTRYPOINT`: Specify the entrypoint to use to start the task runner container.
+* `--command=`: Override the default command in the container image.
-* `--skip-wait`: Skip verification of pod success
+* `--no-verify-result`: Skip verification of pod success
-* `--max-watch-seconds=seconds`: Raise a timeout error if the pod runs for longer than the specified number of seconds
+* `--global-timeout=seconds`: Raise a timeout error if the pod runs for longer than the specified number of seconds
+* `--arguments:`: Override the default arguments for the command with a space-separated list of arguments

 # krane render